-All Saints is fortunate to have a fine collection of Victorian and Edwardian stained glass, as well as Alan Younger’s outstanding example of modern work, and the most recent - the "Millennium Window" by Jude Tarrant on the west wall.
+All Saints is fortunate to have a fine collection of Victorian and Edwardian stained glass, Alan Younger’s outstanding example of modern work, and the most recent - the "Millennium Window" by Jude Tarrant on the west wall.

 The east window, showing Our Lord in Glory, is in memory of George Thomas Garnett who died in 1886.
 It was made by Mayer & Co of Munich & London.
 In 1912 – many years before either of them died – the Reverend FC Green’s children presented the window in the Sanctuary to their parents memory, depicting The Charge to St Peter.

 The other window in the Chancel, showing the Blessing of the Children, was erected by public subscription in memory of Thomas Taylor, Denmead’s Schoolmaster for 36 years, and first Secretary of the Church.
 Both these windows were made by the renowned Clayton & Bell factory.

 The Chancel Window

 The Assistant Keeper of the William Morris Gallery, Peter Cormack, who has a considerable knowledge of 19th century and Arts & Crafts stained glass has offered the opinion that all the Clayton & Bell windows in All Saints would have been drawn by George Daniels.

 In the south wall the window closest to the Screen, depicting Joseph and Mary, commemorates John Wilkinson, a farmer of Pear Tree Cottage, Hambledon Road, and an early Church Warden who died in 1911.